LukeMathWalker/pavex/docs/getting_started/learning_paths.md

 ### Exercises

-If books aren't your thing (or if you want to augment the theory with some pratice), you should check out the [Rustlings](https://github.com/rust-lang/rustlings) project: it's a collection of small exercises to get the language going under your fingers.
+If books aren't your thing (or if you want to augment the theory with some practice), you should check out the [Rustlings](https://github.com/rust-lang/rustlings) project: it's a collection of small exercises to get the language going under your fingers.
 Each exercise is self-contained, can be completed in a few minutes and comes with tests to check your solution.